 Pioneer Sampler (Pre-K through Grade 2)

 A costumed staff member will visit your preschool or day care center and present a variety of hands-on activities that reflect life in the 1800s.
-Students will learn how to stay warm with sheep’s wool, how to use tools, how to string apples.
+Students will learn how to stay warm with sheep’s wool, how to use tools, and how to string apples.
 They will also enjoy a broom dance.

 1836 Schoolmaster (Grades 1-4)